shriyala/fas-powershell/docs/Test-FasUserCertificateCrypto.md

 # Test-FasUserCertificateCrypto

 ## Synopsis
-Performs a test signature operation with a user certificate
+Performs a test signature operation with a user certificate.

 ## Syntax